-397. Consumer-facing goods are usually finished goods, but can also include component parts, if sold directly by the MNE to the end-customer (e.g. replacement parts).
+Consumer-facing goods are usually finished goods, but can also include component parts, if sold directly by the MNE to the end-customer (e.g. replacement parts).
 In many cases, tangible goods are made available to a customer directly through a retail store or by shipping directly to the customer.
 Consumer-facing goods can be made available directly at a storefront or can be purchased online and delivered to the customer's delivery address.
-The sourcing rule is the place of final delivery.
+The sourcing rule is the place of final delivery to the customer.

-398. The indicators apply to two different circumstances.
-The first one is where the MNE sells through its own retail store, and the second one is where it delivers directly to the customer (through e.g. an online shop).
+The indicators apply to two different circumstances.
+The first one is where the MNE sells through its own retail store, and thein which case the final delivery is the location of the storefront (being the location of the customer's interaction with the MNE).
+The second one is where it delivers directly to the customer (e.g. through e.g. an online shop), in which case the final delivery is the location of the customer's shipping address.
 Given the direct relationship of the seller with the customer, the sourcing can be identified with relative ease and no hierarchy of indicators is needed.
 This approach applies notwithstanding that different entities in the MNE may be involved.
 As it is between the same MNE, the sourcing rules expect that the MNE will have information on the final delivery even if performed by another group member.

-399. Where a consumer purchases a good from a retail store, and asks the seller to ship it to a delivery address in a different jurisdiction, the revenue sourcing rule to be applied is the jurisdiction of the retail store.
+Where a consumer purchases a good from a physical retail store, and asks the seller to 399.374. ship it to a delivery address in a different jurisdiction, the revenue sourcing rule to be applied is the jurisdiction of the retail store.